OfficeDev/teams-toolkit/templates/csharp/sso-tab-ssr/GettingStarted.md

 at https://aka.ms/teams-toolkit-vs-docs

 This sample is configured as interactive server-side rendering.
-For more details about Blazor render mode, please refer to https://learn.microsoft.com/aspnet/core/blazor/components/render-modes.
+For more details about Blazor render mode, please refer to [ASP.NET Core Blazor render modes | Microsoft Learn](https://learn.microsoft.com/aspnet/core/blazor/components/render-modes).

 Note: This sample will only provision single tenant Microsoft Entra app.
 For multi-tenant support, please refer to https://aka.ms/teamsfx-multi-tenant.